eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/negotiation/contract.negotiation.protocol.md

 - If an error is received in response to the message, the sending party MAY choose to ignore the error.

-Note that a [=Contract Negotiation=] may be terminated for a variety of reasons, for example, an unrecoverable error was encountered or one of the parties no longer wishes to continue.
+Note that a [=Contract Negotiation=] MAY be terminated for a variety of reasons, for example, an unrecoverable error was encountered or one of the parties no longer wishes to continue.
 A [=Connector=]'s operator MAY remove terminated [=Contract Negotiation=] resources after it has reached the terminated state.